 If you demonstrate to Thais that you can communicate independently despite knowing very little, you’ll eventually gain their trust and they will stop patronising you by switching to English.
 Do understand however, that it is usually out of good intentions to help you through communication dead-ends.
 But of course, that doesn’t always help to improve your Thai.

-So, to summarise it all, focus on acquiring good pronunciation, and explain to people that you want to speak Thai as much as possible.
+Focus on acquiring good pronunciation and explain to Thai people that you want to speak Thai as much as possible.
 Try solving communication problems independently using all the phrases above.
-This should well establish to people around you, be it your lover, friends, colleagues or strangers, that you need their help in your new linguistic journey.
+It would make it clear to the people around you, be it your lover, friends, colleagues or strangers, that you need their help in your new linguistic journey.
 Who can refuse such an honest plea like this?